iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 • For an iPhone SE (1st generation), and iPhone 6s, iPhone 5/5s/5c/4s/4 and earlier use the Home button.

 Next, press and hold the right button tightly and immediately connect your disabled iPhone to the computer.
-Don't unlease the button until you see the Recovery Mode screen showing on your iPhone.
+Don't release the button until you see the Recovery Mode screen showing on your iPhone.

-After finishing the iPhone Restore process, you can disconnect your iPhone from the computer and set up and use it as new.
+After finishing the iPhone Restore process, you can disconnect your iPhone from the computer setup and use it as new.

 How to Unlock Disabled iPhone Using iCloud

-A secondary way to solve the iPhone is disabled issue is to use the Find iPhone option is iCloud.
-It will not only save you the trouble to find a computer, but also helps erase and restore a disabled iPhone remotely.
+A secondary way to solve the "iPhone is Disabled" issue is to use the Find iPhone option in iCloud.
+It will not only save you the trouble of finding a computer but also help erase and restore a disabled iPhone remotely.
 An additional tip is that erasing your device from iCloud will automatically enable the '"Activation Lock'" feature, which helps protect your device from unauthorized access.
 Your Apple ID and password are required to reactivate the device.

 Here's what you need to do: